duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 Probably the biggest difference though, is that SaferCPlusPlus does not restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
 With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not deallocated while other references to that object still exist.

 But most objects do not have "arbitrary lifespan".
 (Both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan".)
 So most of the time, from a memory safety perspective, this restriction is not necessary.
-It's hard to evaluate the cost of this restriction.
-There's arguably some ergonomic cost, but one concrete example might be the fact that in Rust, mutable "reference counting" targets need to be wrapped in a `Cell` or `RefCell` (which introduces run-time overhead and/or the possibility of a panic).
-But in Rust, this restriction is about more than just memory safety, and whether or not the overall benefits of the restriction outweigh the costs is probably situation dependent.
+In most cases there is no run-time cost to enforce the rule in Rust, but in some cases enforcement has to be provided by a `Cell` wrapper, which does have a run-time cost, or a `RefCell` wrapper, which also introduces the possibility of a panic.

+Another difference is the available options for dealing with scope lifetime restrictions.
+For example, let's say that instead of a vector (or whatever container) of objects, you have a vector of references to existing objects.
+And let's say that at some point you want to insert a reference to local variable (allocated on the stack).
+Unfortunately, Rust only allows you to (safely) do so in cases where the variable is "structurally" guaranteed to outlive the vector container itself.
+This is understandable, as otherwise you could end up with the vector containing a reference that is no longer valid.

+But you could imagine scenarios where you might want to temporarily insert a reference to a (stack allocated) local variable that does not outlive the container.
+In order to (safely) support this you'd need a reference type that can safely handle the potential disappearance of its target object.
+In Rust, the `Weak` reference is the only one that has this property.
+But `Weak` references cannot target (stack allocated) local variables, so we're kind of out of luck.
+SaferCPlusPlus' registered pointers, on the other hand, safely handle the potential disappearance of their target and are able to target (stack allocated) local variables.
+Registered pointers do have a run-time cost, but that is often outweighed by the benefit of allowing the target object to be a (stack allocated) local variable, rather than, say, a (heap allocated) "reference counted" object.

+Overall though, there's probably more commonality than difference between the Rust and the SaferCPlusPlus memory safety strategies.
+At least compared to other current languages.
 So, perhaps as expected, you could think of the comparison between SaferCPlusPlus and Rust as essentially the comparison between C++ and Rust, with diminished discrepancies in memory safety and performance.

 ### SaferCPlusPlus versus Checked C